Mindful-Optimized/mindful-optimized/guides/entity_texture_features_guide.md

 - If the marker is present in your skin, you will then be able to have your skin blink periodically, but you must also choose what style of blinking.

-- 1 pixel height Eyes
+- 1-pixel height Eyes
-- 2 pixel height Eyes
+- 2-pixel height Eyes
 - 3-4 pixel height Eyes
 - Whole face texture blink